gameinn1/HikaruNoGoSSA/README.md

 Made a "Memory" purple styling that shows up as early as episode 1. gabest11 also did not do this style.

 The main idea is to just get things subbed and then can worry about slight colour and changes later.
 I am mainly making sure that Noise, Sai and Memory are assigned properly.
+I will have to go back over gabest11 subs from scratch and apply "Memory" styling to more accurately reflect E-F/R-F.

 Subbed 64 with music is my thing.
 This is the main hurdle done!